-The ability to deal competently with questions such as the following: What is theology?
+- competently answer and discuss questions such as: What is theology?
 What are the sources for theology?
 Where is theology practiced?
 What is the impact of our context on our theologising?
 Why is the history of theology important?
-How is theology related to faith, the church and public life?

-A basic knowledge of questions, contents and methodologies related to the various disciplines that are presented in the discipline group of systematic theology and ecclesiology (namely systematic theology, theological ethics, church history and church polity).

-Having students orient themselves with regard to how these disciplines fit into the broader theological encyclopaedia.
+How is theology related to faith, the church and public life? - describe and discuss questions, contents and methodologies related to the various disciplines that are presented in the discipline group of Systematic Theology and Ecclesiology (namely systematic theology, theological ethics, church history and church polity); - explain how these disciplines fit into the broader theological encyclopaedia.